foliea/newrelic-redis/README.md

     docker run -d --name redis dockerfile/redis

-Then, run the agent with your **NewRelic License Key** and the app name of your choice:
+Then, run the agent with your **New Relic License Key** and the app name of your choice:

     docker run -d -e NEWRELIC_LICENSE_KEY=<your license key> \
                   -e NEWRELIC_APP_NAME=<name> \